Free File Alliance Explained

 IRS Free File was such an initiative.
 The IRS was instructed to provide free and secure online tax return preparation and filing services to taxpayers.
 In accordance with this OMB directive, the IRS began working in partnership with the tax software industry to find a solution.
 As you can infer at this point, the result was the formation of the Free File Alliance, LLC.
 A group of tax software companies who provide commercial online tax preparation and electronic filing services was now working directly with the government to provide a free solution to consumers.

-The Government believed a partnership with private industry would: provide taxpayers with higher quality services by using the existing expertise of the private sector; maximize consumer choice; promote competition within the marketplace; and meet objectives in the least costly manner to taxpayers.
+The government believed a partnership with private industry would: provide taxpayers with higher quality services by using the existing expertise of the private sector; maximize consumer choice; promote competition within the marketplace; and meet objectives in the least costly manner to taxpayers.